Planning committees

 How do I document assessment of learner needs?

 Accredited continuing activities are developed in response to, and with consideration for, the unique educational needs of the target audience.
-Activity files must contain the method and documentation of the needs assessment.
+Activity files must contain the method and provide a brief explanation of the data gathered that validates the need for the activity.
 A variety of methods may be used to conduct a needs assessment, including but not limited to:

 The needs assessment should result in an identified gap in learners’ knowledge, skills/strategy, performance of the healthcare team or patient outcomes that the educational activity is designed and evaluated to measure.